Julie Leach: Triathlon career

 Leach switched from flatwater canoeing to triathlon, winning the Hawaii Ironman Triathlon in October 1982.
-In 1986 she competed in the Molokai Ooutrigger Race with Offshore Canoe Club of Newport Beach and placed 1st Overall, the first time a non-Hawaiian Team won the World Championship.
+In 1986 she competed in the Molokai Outrigger Race with Offshore Canoe Club of Newport Beach and placed 1st Overall, the first time a non-Hawaiian Team won the World Championship.
 In 1987 she won the Molokai Surf Ski race which is considered the World Championship in that sport.
 The race leaves from the West End of Molokai and ends on Oahu.
 She continues to train to stay in shape through riding a bike and weight lifting and enjoys boogie boarding during the summer.

-Lottery and Scam

-A different US woman named Julie Leach won over 300 million dollars in a 2015 lottery.
-Many scammers are using her name for fake social media accounts, usually on Instagram, claiming that she is giving away tens of thousands of dollars.
-There are many of these accounts, which is very suspicious to skeptical users.
-If you are contacted by one of these scams, do not agree to the money, as it is fake and you will not get it.